 Combined with technology, data drives much of the revolution happening in the business and personal life today.

-If you want to be a truly data-driven marketer, you should aim to stay at the epicenter of this revolution.
+If you want to create an effective data-driven marketing strategy and be a successful marketer, you should aim to stay at the epicenter of this revolution.

 It’s not enough to learn data literacy, set metrics, and use the right software tools.